 - The sponsor and sponsee discuss their expectations from Sponsorship.

 - Obtain an agreement with each other should expectations falls short?

 What Kind of Commitment is Involved?

 The level of the commitment of both the sponsor and the sponsee is an important element and greatly influences the outcome.
 CoDA offers reading materials and workbooks – and other resources, such as The 30 Questions; however, it is your program – and thus the results will be a measure of your effort.
 Discuss with a prospective sponsor before beginning your availability and foreseeable interruptions.

-Developed for those who are new to working the 12 Steps, The 30 Questions a free download, is a great tool to understand and apply Steps 1, 2, and 3 to your daily life.
-The 30 Questions relies on the text and questions found in the Co-Dependents Anonymous Book - sometimes referred to as the Blue Book.
+Developed for those who want to get started working the Twelve Steps using The 30 Questions, a free PDF download, is a great tool for sponsors & sponsees, co-sponsors, and Step Study groups to take a deeper dive in applying Steps 1, 2, and 3 to their daily life.
+The 30 Questions rely on the text found in the Co-Dependents Anonymous Book - sometimes referred to as the Blue Book.

 12 Step and 12 Traditions Workbook